 Tim Carlson became artistic producer of Theatre Conspiracy in 2008.
-He is currently leading the creation of the documentary-style theatre production Foreign Radical (premiere: 2014/15 season) and further developing the theatrical memoir Duets for One with New-York-based theatre artist Tanya Marquardt, which premiered at Club PuSh 2014.
+He lead the creation of the documentary-style theatre production Foreign Radical (premiered at The Cultch, Vancouver in April 2015) and is further developing the theatrical memoir Duets for One with New-York-based theatre artist Tanya Marquardt, which premiered at Club PuSh 2014.
 He lead the creation of the documentary show Extraction with director Amiel Gladstone, which premiered in March 2013 at The Cultch; is writing the new play Nine Tenths as an Associate at Playwrights Theatre Centre (Vancouver), and co-curating and co-producing the annual Club PuSh at the PuSh International Performing Arts Festival.

 Carlson’s play Omniscience, directed by Conspiracy co-founder Richard Wolfe, was nominated for six Jessie Richardson theatre awards in 2005, including best production.
 Omniscience was published by Talonbooks in spring 2007 and in German translation in Theater der Zeit’s anthology, Dialog.
 The translation received a staged reading at Berlin’s Maxim Gorki Theatre in 2006 and was produced by Theater Magdeburg in 2007.
 The play premiered in the U.S. at Stage Left in Chicago and a Portuguese-language translation was produced by Novo Grupo de Teatro in Lisbon in 2008.
 The Theatre Conspiracy production of his play Diplomacy premiered at the Vancouver East Cultural Centre in 2006.
 It was published by Talonbooks in 2009.